 Cost-Conscious Behaviors-A number of cost-conscious behaviors were examined to see if individuals who exhibit more cost-conscious decision making had higher rollover amounts than those who did not exhibit such a decision-making process.
-The expectation was that those who exhibited cost-conscious behavior would have a higher rollover amounts than those who did not.
 The questions regarding cost-conscious decision making were described above.
-In the series of questions, those exhibiting cost-conscious decision making had slightly lower rollover amounts (Figure 31).
+Differences in rollover amounts by various cost-conscious decision-making questions were relatively small (Figure 32).

-Length of Time With Account-The length of time that an individual has had the account has an impact on rollover amounts.
-The analysis found that persons holding an account for one to two years had an average rollover of \$962 (Figure 32).
-In comparison, those holding an account for three to four years had an average rollover of \$1,318.
-And those with an account at least five years old had an average rollover of \$1,357.
-Average rollover amounts fell among those with accounts at least five years, from \$1,774 in 2009 to \$1,634 in 2010 and \$1,357 in 2011.
+Length of Time With Account-The length of time that an individual has held the account had an impact on rollover amounts.
+The analysis found that people holding an account for one to two years had an average rollover of \$932 in 2012 (Figure 33).
+In comparison, those holding an account for three to four years had an average rollover of \$1,214, and those with an account at least five years old had an average rollover of \$1,627.
+Average rollover amounts in 2012 fell among those holding accounts less than five years and increased among those holding accounts at least five years.

-Employer and Individual Contributions-Annual contribution amounts from individuals have a strong impact on overall rollover amounts, whereas employer contributions do not have a statistically significant effect on rollover amounts.
-Individuals with an employer contribution of less than \$1,000 had an average rollover of \$1,020, while those with an employer contribution of at least \$1,000 had an average rollover of \$1,217 (Figure 33).
-In contrast, individuals who contributed less than \$1,000 had an average rollover of \$873, while those who contributed at least \$1,000 had an average rollover of \$1,284, a difference that is statistically significant (Figure 34).
+Employer and Individual Contributions-Annual contribution amounts from individuals had a strong impact on overall rollover amounts, whereas employer contributions were not found to have a statistically significant effect on rollover amounts.
+Individuals with an employer contribution of less than \$1,000 had an average rollover of \$1,076 in 2012, while those with an employer contribution of at least \$1,000 had an average rollover of \$1,208 (Figure 34).
+In contrast, individuals who contributed less than \$1,000 had an average rollover of \$900, while those who contributed at least \$1,000 had an average rollover of \$1,308, a difference that is statistically significant (Figure 35).